Heroin Addiction in America

-Nervous System – The cells and chemicals within your brain can stop functioning properly and eventually shrink.
-This can lead to deterioration of the white matter in your brain which may lead to inability to make sound decisions and act in a civilized manner.
+- Nervous System – The cells and chemicals within your brain can stop functioning properly and eventually shrink.
+This can lead to deterioration of the white matter in your brain which may lead to an inability to make sound decisions and act in a civilized manner.

 Causes Of Heroin Addiction

 After taking this drug, the user generally starts to feel sincerely and deeply happy, relaxed and at ease.
 Users usually describe these sensations as warm and relaxing, although temporarily felt.
 Quite often the addiction may start with prescription pain pills such as Vicodin and other opiates.
 The addict will typically run out of their medication or it may become too costly to obtain the medication on the street.
 In many cases, loved ones addicted to opiates will turn to heroin as a cheaper and more readily available alternative to pain pills.
 This goes to show that nearly anyone can fall into the grip of heroin addiction.

 It is also common to mix opiates with a class of drugs called benzodiazepines such as Xanax.

 If you or a loved one is struggling we highly recommend seeking professional help right away.
 With the right treatment, long-term recovery is possible.
 Let us help you by having one of our professionals speak with you on the phone.
 Call our Addiction Helpline today where we can answer your questions, find you an interventionist, or place you into the treatment that best suits your needs at this time.
 Recovery is possible and we help thousands of people get on the right path to sobriety.